In this piece, we’re getting into all things SaaS.

 Multi-tenant vs. single-tenant SaaS

 Single tenancy was the first iteration of the SaaS model.
-In this setup, every tenant has their own infrastructure.
+Here, every tenant has their own infrastructure.
 Meaning every single customer has their own instance of the app, database, etc.

 Although there are ways to streamline the deployment of all these resources, it certainly is costly, and this is the major reason that single tenancy is considered old hat.

-However, there are still some niche cases where it’s preferable – which we’ll get to below.
+However, there are still some niche cases where it’s preferable.

-- There are a few technical advantages to single tenancy, but these are pretty niche – there’s more scope for individual customisation of app features and infrastructure, but this is rarely going to be a deal maker
+- There are a few technical advantages to single tenancy, but these are pretty niche – there’s more scope for individual customisation of app features and infrastructure, but this is rarely going to seal the deal

-- The main benefit of single-tenancy is security, which is the single biggest problem with multi-tenancy.
-Not sharing a database means data is truly isolated, which can be a make-or-break decision in certain situations and verticals (legal, healthcare, etc)
+- The main benefit of single tenancy is security, which is the single biggest problem with multi-tenancy.
+Not sharing a database means data is truly isolated, which can be a make-or-break decision in certain verticals (legal, healthcare, etc.).

-In a multi-tenant architecture, customers share a single instance of the application and a single database.
-This is, in general, vastly preferable.
+In a multi-tenant architecture, customers share a single instance of the application and database.
+This is, in general, much better.
 But there are a few cons, also.

 - For the same reason, multi-tenant architectures are also much easier to maintain and update

-- Multi-tenant architectures are much more resource-efficient since you’re essentially doing more with less
+- Multi-tenant architectures are much more resource-efficient as you’re essentially doing more with less

-- The real issue is the security concerns presented by shared databases – which, again, can be a deal-breaker in certain verticals.
-In fact, because this is so important, we’ve given it its own section:
+- The issue is the security concern presented by shared databases – which, again, can be a big no-no in certain verticals.
+And in fact, because this is so important, we’ve given it its own section.